 Ambrosia, one among the sisterhood of nymphs, was a nurse to the wine God, Dionysus.
 The following discourse investigates the psychological implications of the pursuit and attempted murder of Ambrosia by King Lycurgus of Thrace in Ancient Greece.
 Drawing on a piece of Greco-Roman artwork, the present research focuses on the creative act of ensnaring as an aesthetic response from the nymph.
 Our imaginal inquiry shows that the story of Ambrosia features a villain, King Lycurgus, whose deeds evoke the destructive forces of literalism, monotheistic temperaments, intolerance to diversity, immoderate unbounded energy, violence, hubris, exclusively rationalistic attitudes, and systems that champion singularity of meaning that stultify and even deaden the imagination.
-Caught with Ambrosia between the ax of Lycurgus and the soulful ground of Gaia, the Earth Mother, we use an archetypal perspective to engage with images in the myth and with the archetypal presences who supported Ambrosia's liberation as we work to bring the meaning of her experience to our own ideas and ways of being.
+Caught with Ambrosia between the ax of Lycurgus and the soulful ground of Gaia, the Earth Mother, we use an archetypal perspective to engage with images in the myth and with current research into the hemispheres of the brain.
+Our aim is to discover and partner with the archetypal presences who supported Ambrosia's liberation as we work to bring the meaning of her experience to our own ideas and ways of being.